Tunscopi/TerminatorArm-Project/README.md

-Arm-Project
-Control for a prosthetic arm.
+            ---- Arm-Project Control for a prosthetic arm ----

 UserApp.cpp is the main entry-point of this application.